 It provides essential nutrients to the plants which can help them thrive after being transplanted but does not replace organic fertilizers or other essential nutrients.
 Root stimulators are also effective at protecting plants from pests and diseases, as some formulas contain natural repellents or fungicides.

 The root builder that I recommend is Organic REV. You can get $10 off your first purchase.
 And here is an article on why it is important to plant growth.
+You can not find this product at a garden center but can order it online.

 Repotting is Needed